-This proposal represents a significant reversal of the mandatory unbundling requirement, which many will remember was one of the headline regulatory changes under MiFD2 in 2018.
-This will be an important option for asset managers who wish to return to a bundled model for research.
-However, the devil is in the detail, and it may be that some of the mandatory "guardrails" proposed by the FCA make this a less compelling option for firms than might be hoped at first glance.
+This new option represents a significant reversal of the mandatory unbundling requirement, which many will remember was one of the headline regulatory changes under MiFD2 in 2018.
+This is an important option for asset managers who wish to return to a commission sharing / soft dollar model for research.
+However, the devil is in the detail, and it may be that some of the mandatory "guardrails" imposed by the FCA make this a less compelling option for firms than might be hoped at first glance - although the FCA has softened certain of the guardrails, compared to the April 2024 consultation.

-This note sets out a summary of the proposals in the consultation, and how it will impact UK firms which purchase and consume investment research.
+This note sets out a summary of the final rules, and how it they impact UK firms which purchase and consume investment research.

-1. What's the current situation?
+What's the background to the new rules?